-If a student believes the grade assigned is unfair, that student may file a written appeal with the Dean of Faculty who will convene the Academic Integrity and Appeals Council to review the appeal.
+If a student believes the grade assigned is unfair, that student may file a written appeal with the Dean of Faculty.

 GRADE POINT AVERAGE AND GRADING SYSTEM

 Dividing total quality points by total attempted hours yields the grade point average (GPA), which is carried to two decimal points.
 Attempted credit hours are the sum of the credit hours associated with courses taken at AUBG in which grades of A, A-, B+, B, B-, C+, C, C-, D+, D, F, X, and U have been earned and that have not subsequently been retaken.
 The quality points for each course equal the number of credit hours taken for that course multiplied by the numerical value of the letter grade.
 The numerical value of each letter grade (the grading system) is as follows: